 Take away: A ketogenic diet is indicated in many health conditions.
 If you've tried keto and found no benefit it's possible food intolerances were in the way.
 It's also possible another dietary approach would suit you better.

 Having an experienced practitioner review your case can speed progress and ensure you are on the right track.
 We are all different and the amount of carbohydrate, protein and fats we need also varies.
 If you would like to make a booking please see the details below:

 Book online using the tab below or Contact Jodie

-* Rebates for government billing (e.g. Medicare EPC's and DVA referrals) are available for eligible clients.
+Jodie is registered with all Private Health Funds.
+Please contact your Private Health insurer with any questions about rebates.
+Rebates for government billing (e.g. Medicare EPC's and DVA clients) are available for eligible clients.